qwibbler/Capstone-Js-and-Networking/README.md

 ### Usage

-1. Click on a show's picture to see more information.
 1. Click on the heart to *Like* your favorite shows.
-2. Click on the comment button to share your views on any show.
+2. Click on the comment button to see more information about the show and share your views.

 ### Run tests

+1. Run the command `npm test`